maegul/zekell_sqlite/notes.md

   ```

 * [ ] Add run_log for all tables for version control and viable sync options
+* [ ] Having running `last_mod_time` for whole database
+  * update with triggers or use python?  (_probably triggers!_)
+  * Could maybe just use the run_log?  _Probably not efficient!_
+    - _Generally philosophy with this database is make reading fast and writing slow (indices, unique constraints, triggers, etc)._

+* [ ] Create a web API interface
+  * could become primary means of interaction
+    - run always in background
+    - allow for WAL and multiple connections, which requires another pragma ([see documentation](https://www.sqlite.org/wal.html))
+    - requires either hacking the stdlib (too much) or using bottle (minimal)

 * [X] Change modified time column to float (?)
   * Idea is to enable easier sorting in the database?